Can guinea pigs eat avocado, this nutritious fruit that’s a part of our cuisine?

 You can see that avocado contains many vitamins and minerals, but fatty acids and carbs are not suitable for your little guinea pig’s health.

-Avocado is poisonous for guinea pigs.
+Avocado is poisonous and thus life-threatening for guinea pigs.

 Even if it weren’t the case, you wouldn’t want to include avocado in your pet’s daily diet for several other reasons.

 Let’s check out why you should not give avocado to your guinea pig.